drmikehenry/install-linux/install-linux.md

   In addition, the OCaml version no longer matters.

+  Ubuntu 24.04 and 26.04 use Unison v2.53, so installation via `apt` is recommended.

+- Install unison `:role:workstation`:

+      agi unison

+### (optional) Install unison manually

-- The easiest solution for now is to download binaries from Github, as distros haven't yet gotten v2.52:
+- It's also possible to download binaries from Github, though this is no longer
+  needed:

   - <https://github.com/bcpierce00/unison/releases/download/v2.52.1/unison-v2.52.1+ocaml-4.14.0+x86_64.linux.tar.gz>